-Do you want a shining shower screen, without having to resort to unpleasant, noxious chemicals to get the job done?
+Would you like to have a shining shower screen, without needing to resort to unpleasant, noxious chemicals to get the job done?
 (And as an added bonus, requiring minimal effort?)

 We may have the answer for you!
-Here is our favourite recipe for a simple, effective, DIY shower cleaner, that works wonders on limescale and shower scum while using only basic, non-toxic ingredients.
+Here is our favourite recipe for a simple, effective, DIY shower cleaner, that works wonders on limescale and shower scum while using only simple and non-toxic ingredients.

 For the DIY shower spray, you will need: